gazoodle/geckolib/README.md

 `pip install geckolib`

+You also have to have URLLIB3 installed

+`pip install urllib3`

 # GeckoShell usage

 Once the library is installed, you should be able to start a Python interpreter session